Achieving Symmetry in Breast Reconstruction

 Developing a surgical plan to achieve symmetry entails a different decision making process depending on whether the patient is having unilateral or bilateral reconstruction.

 From a surgical perspective, bilateral reconstruction (restoration of both breasts after mastectomy) is typically more conducive to achieving breast symmetry.
-Here, the surgeon is essentially starting with a clean slate, and does not have to match the newly reconstructed breast to an opposite, natural breast.
-Unilateral (one sided) breast reconstruction makes symmetry a bit trickier, as it can be difficult to match the natural droop of the unaffected breast.
-For unilateral breast reconstruction patients, it is not uncommon to require an adjustment procedure to the unaffected breast to achieve enhanced symmetry with the new breast.
-Adjustment operations may include one or a combination of the following procedures:
+Here, the surgeon is essentially starting with a clean slate and does not have to match the newly reconstructed breast to an opposite, natural breast.
+Unilateral (one sided) breast reconstruction makes symmetry a bit trickier, as it can be difficult to match the natural slope, or ptosis, of the unaffected breast.
+For unilateral breast reconstruction patients, it is not uncommon to require an adjustment procedure to the unaffected breast to achieve enhanced symmetry with the reconstructed breast.